 I personally like to create a little raised ring around the tree at the outer edges of the disturbed area.
 What this does is stop water from running over the ground and away from the roots and traps it so it leaches into the soil and down to the roots.
 Remove all tags, tape, bracing, and any other stuff that is not a natural part of the tree.
 Ta da!
 Congratulations, you’ve planted a beautiful new tree.
 To find out exactly how to care for that tree, check out our blog post here.

 Tree Planting Experts in Portland, Oregon

 Planting a tree is an exciting project to take on.
 Knowing proper tree care will make the planting process go smoother.
-Whether you have experience planting trees or have none at all, a licensed tree professional is the ideal choice to ensure your new sapling’s health and survival for many years to come, and at Urban Forest Pro, we have the expert team to help you do just that.
+Whether you have experience planting trees or have none at all, a licensed tree professional is the best way to make sure you’ve chosen the right tree and to help ensure your new sapling’s health and survival for many years to come, and at Urban Forest Pro, we have the expert team to help you do just that.

 Check out what Caleb had to say about us on Google:

 “They were on time, friendly, did a great job, and even did a little bit more than we originally had quoted.
 Would definitely recommend!”